Fdawgs/ice-barrage/README.md

 # Overview

-`ice-barrage` is a drop-in replacement for `deep-freeze`, with added TypeScript support, improved performance, and better handling of edge cases such as circular references.
+`ice-barrage` is a drop-in replacement for `deep-freeze`, with added TypeScript support, improved performance, and handling of edge cases such as circular references.

 ## Installation